robotjackie/portfolio/_projects/04_Arduino_cam.md

 held down with rubber band
 worked

-too large for a nano, must use mega
+- code too large for a nano, must use mega

-mega clone failed. could reinstall firmware
+- mega clone failed. could reinstall firmware

-input voltage is wrong - used 4.7K resistors switched with Athulya in case camera sensor burned out
+- input voltage is wrong - used 4.7K resistors
+switched with Athulya in case camera sensor burned out

-some pins are pull-LOW to activate, while others are pull-HIGH. this was tricky if not noticed.
+- some pins are pull-LOW to activate, while others are pull-HIGH. this was tricky if not noticed.

-Photon bug:
+- Photon bug:
 To solve the I2C issue, can manually hold 3V3 wires to both wires, reboot the Photon (possibly to Safe Mode), and flash code to it

-Used free software trial of "All to Real Converter Standard" to convert images to JPG.
+- Used free software trial of "All to Real Converter Standard" to convert images to JPG.
 Tried many different softwares and online apps, this was the only one that worked, and it was not very convenient.
 15-day free trial